 - a.
 2017 Tax Act.
 The qualified opportunity zone investment regime was enacted as part of the 2017 Tax Act, but was actually based on an earlier bipartisan bill.
 This provision was included as a way to help get Senate approval of the Act. - b.
 General Description of Income Tax Benefits.
 Two new Code sections, §1400 Z-1 and §1400 Z-2, provide federal income tax benefits for investing in businesses that are located in "opportunity zones" in distressed low-income communities that were previously identified.
-Potentially three income tax benefits arise from investing in a qualified opportunity fund. - (1) Deferral of existing gain until December 31, 2026 if an amount equal to the deferred gain is invested in a qualified opportunity fund;
+Potentially three income tax benefits arise from investing in a qualified opportunity fund.

+(1) Deferral of existing gain until December 31, 2026 if an amount equal to the deferred gain is invested in a qualified opportunity fund;

-- (2) The possible exclusion of 10% or 15% of the deferred gain if the qualified opportunity fund investment is held at least 5 or 7 years, respectively; and - (3) The possible nonrecognition of gains in the fund investment itself if the fund investment is held at least 10 years.
+(2) The possible exclusion of 10% or 15% of the deferred gain if the qualified opportunity fund investment is held at least 5 or 7 years, respectively; and c.
+Proposed and Final Regulations.
+A first set of proposed regulations was issued on October 19, 2018, and Rev. Rul.
+2018-29 was issued contemporaneously.
+A second set of proposed regulations was issued on April 17, 2019, which made some changes to the 2018 proposed regulations and addressed a number of additional issues.
+See generally Lisa Starczewski, The Second Set of Proposed Opportunity

+(3) The possible nonrecognition of gains in the fund investment itself if the fund investment is held at least 10 years.